minicatsCB/practicas-seguridad/README.md

-## A recopilation of some of the assigments for the subject "Seguridad en redes y sistemas informáticos" de U-tad del año 2017-2018.
+## A recopilation of some of the assigments for the subject "Seguridad en redes y sistemas informáticos" ("Information Systems Security") of U-tad of year 2017-2018.

 *Note: all documents are written in Spanish.*